 - LSI system characterization.
 You are trying to experimentally characterize three auditory neurons, in terms of their responses to sounds.
 For purposes of this problem, the responses of these neurons are embodied in compiled matlab functions unknownSystemX.p with X=1, 2, 3.
 If you are using Python, import the unknown_systems module from the obfuscated Python file.
 Each takes an input column vector of length N = 64 whose elements represent sound pressure over time.
-In Python The response of each is a column vector (of the same length) representing the mean spike count over time.
+In Python the response of each is a column vector (of the same length) representing the mean spike count over time.
 For each neuron, - (a) "Kick the tires" by measuring the response to an impulse in the first position of an input vector.
-Check that this impulse response is shift-invariant by comparing to the response to an impulse at positions n = 2, 4, 8.
-Check that the response to a sum of any two of these impulses is equal to the sum of their individual responses (i.e., whether the system is linear).
-Also use different n to determine how the system handles inputs near the boundary (i.e., whether the system does circular boundary-handling).
-Be sure to describe your findings. - (b) If the previous tests succeeded, examine the response of the system to sinusoids with frequencies $\{2\pi/N, 4\pi/N, 8\pi/N, 16\pi/N\}$, and random phases, and check whether the outputs are sinusoids of the same frequency (i.e., verify that the output vector lies completely in the subspace containing all the sinusoids of that frequency). [note: Make the input stimuli positive, by adding one to each sinusoid, and the responses should then be positive (mean spike counts)]. - (c) If the previous tests succeeded, verify that the change in amplitude and phase from input to output is predicted by the amplitude (abs) and phase (angle) of the corresponding terms of the Fourier transform of the impulse response.
-If not, explain which property (linearity, or shift-invariance, or both) seems to be missing from the system.
-If so, do you think that the combination of all tests guarantees that the system is linear and shift-invariant?
-What combination of tests would provide such a guarantee? - 2.
+Check that the system is consistent with shift-invariance by comparing this to the response to an impulse at positions n = 2, 4, 8.
+Check that the system is consistent with linearity by testing whether the response to a sum of any two of these impulses is equal to the sum of their individual responses.
+Also examine response to impulses at different n to determine how the system handles inputs near the boundary (i.e., whether the system does circular boundary-handling).
+Describe your findings. - (b) If the previous tests succeeded, examine the response of the system to sinusoids with frequencies $\{2\pi/N, 4\pi/N, 8\pi/N, 16\pi/N\}$, and random phases, and check whether the outputs are sinusoids of the same frequency (i.e., verify that the output vector lies completely in the subspace containing all the sinusoids of that frequency).
+[Note: make all elements of the the input stimuli positive, by adding one to each sinusoid.
+The responses will then also be positive (mean spike counts).] - (c) If the previous tests succeeded, verify that the change in amplitude and phase from input to output is predicted by the amplitude (abs) and phase (angle) of the corresponding terms of the Fourier transform of the impulse response.
+If not, explain which property (linearity, or shift-invariance, or both) seems to be violated by the system.
+If so, does the combination of all of your tests guarantee that the system is linear and shift-invariant?
+What set of tests would provide such a guarantee? - 2.
 Retinal and LGN neurons.
 The response properties of ganglion cells in the retina or neurons in the lateral geniculate nucleus (LGN) are often described using linear filters.
 We'll examine a one-dimensional cross-section of a common choice, known as the difference-of-Gaussians (or DoG) filter. - (a) Create a one-dimensional linear filter that is a difference of two Gaussians, $\exp\left(-\frac{n^2}{2\sigma^2}\right)$, (each normalized to sum to 1), and with standard deviations $\sigma = 1.5$ and $\sigma = 3.5$ samples.
 The filter should contain 15 samples, with both Gaussians centered on the middle (8th) sample.
 Plot the filter to verify that it looks like what you'd expect.
 Plot the amplitude of the Fourier transform of this filter, sampled at 64 locations (MATLAB's fft function takes an optional additional argument).
 What kind of filter is this?
 Why does it have this shape, and how is the shape related to the choice of parameters (σ 's)?
 Specifically, how does the Fourier amplitude change if you alter each of these parameters?